CMPN-CODECELL/Syrus-2024-GenAI-NightCoders/README.md

 - Utilization of GenAI system for generating detailed reports based on predicted conditions.
 - Implementation of a dedicated GenAI Dietician for personalized nutritional support.
 - Inclusion of a symptom input module for disease prediction.
+- Use GAN in Hair Disease Test
+- Use VGG and ResNet in Skin Disease Test
+- To Use GAN to analyze Medical Reports

+#Flow Diagram

 # Innovation
 The project stands out due to its groundbreaking innovations in the health care sector: